-Greenkeepers working on the course have priority; play is not allowed if the greenkeepers are at risk of being hit.
+Greenkeepers and volunteers working on the course have priority; play is not allowed if they are at risk of being hit.

 The club officers and Committee members are all honorary and unpaid.

-Club Information is posted on the noticeboards inside and outside the cabin and on the website www.sharnbrookgolfclub.co.uk
+Club Information is posted on the noticeboards inside and outside Kester’s Cabin and on the website www.sharnbrookgolfclub.co.uk

 HEALTH & SAFETY

-Included in the annual subscription (and guest green fee) is comprehensive personal accident/public liability insurance.
+Insurance: Included in the annual subscription (and guest membership fee) is comprehensive personal accident/public liability insurance.
 Members are also covered when playing on other UK golf courses and up to 120 days per year worldwide,

-Full details are available in The Cabin, and on the Golfguard website www.golfguard.com
+Full details are available in Kester’s Cabin, and on the Golfguard website www.golfguard.com

 On site security should be informed of any incident (Phone – 01234 222264).

-Please also inform any Club Officer or Board Member.
+Please also inform any Club Officer or Committee Member.

-- the Chair of the Golf committee must approve all works and notify the Head Greenkeeper before members start work on the course
+• the Chair of the Course committee must approve all works and notify the Head Greenkeeper before members start work on the course.

-The changing rooms, toilets etc are open all day and there is a kitchen with facilities for tea making etc (charges apply).
+Club facilities: The changing rooms, toilets etc are open all day and there is a kitchen with facilities for tea making etc.